 No alternative treatment has been found so far against this disease.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-The use of benomyl, carbendazim, quitozene and thiophanate-methyl in a seed-soak treatment reduced infection by M. albescens.
-In the field, foliar spraying of benomyl, fentin acetate, edifenphos, and validamycin significantly reduce the incidence of leaf scald.
-Foliar application of captafol, mancozeb, and copper oxychloride also reduces the severity of the fungal disease.
+The use of thiophanate-methyl in a seed-soak treatment reduced infection by M. albescens.
+In the field, foliar sprays with fungicides based on mancozeb and copper oxychloride significantly reduce the incidence and severity of leaf scald.
 Combinations of these chemicals were also effective.